simonjvardy/BI-Team-5/README.md

 - [Bootstrap Borderless Table](https://getbootstrap.com/docs/4.5/content/tables/) code.
 - [Stack overflow](https://stackoverflow.com/questions/14977392/bootstrap-carousel-remove-auto-slide) for help with removing the carousel auto-slide in Bootstrap.
 - [San Francisco State Univerity](https://its.sfsu.edu/projects/resources) PMO Resources webpage where the original UAT Training Plan document was sourced
-- [usersnap.com blog](https://usersnap.com/blog/user-acceptance-testing-example/) which was the inspiration for the modified UAT Testing document and wording.
+- [Blog usersnap.com ](https://usersnap.com/blog/user-acceptance-testing-example/) which was the inspiration for the modified UAT Testing document and wording.

 ---